Rental Policy (Public/Private Use Policy)

 Private events are interpreted as organized activities for private citizens and not affiliated with a corporate member or non-profit organization: weddings, receptions (wedding, retirement, birthday, reunions, engagement, etc.), parties for groups of five or more, or any other formal gathering of private citizens.

-Casual visitation of the grounds by private citizens is encouraged and welcome whenever the gates are open, typically from 7 a.m. to 7 p.m., unless a scheduled Brucemore event or activity is taking place on the grounds.
+Casual visitation of the grounds by private citizens is encouraged and welcome whenever the gates are open.
 There are no picnic tables, pavilions, grilling provisions, or trash cans on the Brucemore grounds.

 Casual visitation includes, but is not restricted to the following: walking through the grounds and gardens, biking, jogging, walking a dog, bringing a meal for a small group, playing games on the lawn, reading, and/or quiet relaxation.

-In many ways, Brucemore serves the everyday functions of a public park, but it is still private property owned and operated by a non-government entity.
+In many ways, Brucemore serves the everyday functions of a public park, but the site is still private property owned and operated by a non-government entity.

-Children aged 12 and younger must be accompanied by an adult for casual visitation.
+Children must be accompanied by an adult for casual visitation.
 Entering the swimming pool and pond and ice skating on the pond are prohibited activities.

 Visitors must leave the grounds in pristine condition, taking all garbage, dog droppings, and personal effects with them.
 Visitors still on the property will be advised that the gates are closing, and they may be told to leave the estate at any time if their activities appear to jeopardize the integrity of the site or are in perceived violation of this policy.